ligato/vpp-agent/docs/kvscheduler/kvdescriptor.md

 ### Descriptor skeletons

-TODO
+For a quick start, you may use prepared skeleton of a plugin with a single descriptor, available in two variants:
+ * [without leveraging the support for metadata][plugin-skeleton-withoutmeta]
+ * [with metadata, including custom metadata index map][plugin-skeleton-withmeta]

+**Beware**: extensive copy-pasting is actually a bad practise, so use the provided skeletons with caution and eventually learn how to write your own plugins from the scratch, using the skeletons only as a reference.

 ### Mock SB

-We have prepared an [interactive hands-on example][mock-plugins-example], demonstrating the KVScheduler framework using replicated `vpp/ifplugin` and `vpp/l2plugin`, where models are simplified and the VPP is replaced with a mock southbound, printing the triggered CRUD operations into the stdout instead of actually executing them.
+We have prepared an [interactive hands-on example][mock-plugins-example], demonstrating the KVScheduler framework using replicated `vpp/ifplugin` and `vpp/l2plugin` under various scenarios, where models are simplified and the VPP is replaced with a mock southbound, printing the triggered CRUD operations into the stdout instead of actually executing them.
 The example is fully focused on the scheduler and the descriptors, and on that abstraction level the actual SB underneath is irrelevant.

 ### Real-world examples